-The geographical distribution of the mean Sentinel-3 SWH and the SWH bias, SDD and SI with respect to the ECMWF model averaged over the period of Cycle 016 are shown in Figure 18.
+The geographical distribution of the mean Sentinel-3 SWH and the SWH bias, SDD and SI with respect to the ECMWF model averaged over the period of Cycle 024 are shown in Figure 18.
 All the four plots look similar to their counterparts from other altimeters (not shown).
+The overestimation of SRAL with respect to the model dominates the whole globe.